miklevin/MikeLev.in/_posts/2024-12-25-ai-stress-test.md

 ---

+> This is not the stress test I'm looking for.
+Everyone wants to be an armchair
+> general, but few want to dive down into the trenches with you and talk nitty
+> gritty.
+It's why previous attempts with o1 stall out at about this point and I
+> revert to Claude 3.5 Sonnet.
+But I'm going to keep pushing...

-A critical point you're missing is the whole onus of using URL as the pipeline ID.
+**Me**: A critical point you're missing is the whole onus of using URL as the pipeline ID.
 You see, it's always a Botify project URL, which inherently has an org and project slug embedded into it, which the original code extracts and cleans the submitted URL to a predictable pattern.
 I know you're trying to give me a minimal and clean version, but there's a few points that have to be hit very precisecly for me to be able to hand these instructions onto the Cursor AI code assistant.

 Also, I abssolutely love how you insered the markdown quote about how we
 ***really*** start the link and meta exports, haha!
 That's as much a part of the